samanhg47/DataStructuresAndAlgorithms/ReadMe.md

 Let's take into account `halfSumCalc`, the first step has a Big-O of O(1) because regardless of input length, that step only runs once.
 Why does `halfSum += array[i]` have a Big-O of O(n/2)?
 For the same reason as `i++`, because the computer will always have to calculate that section of code half as many times as the data set is long.
 Then why does `index++` have a Big-O of O(n)?
 Because that section will be run as many times as the number of data points.
 If we add up all of our Big-O notations for each line of code, we get the cumulative Big-O for the function.
 In this case O(1 + 1 + 1 + 1 + 1 + n + n + n/2 + n/2).
 Reduced?
 O(5 + 3n).
 For practical reasons, we reduce this even further and just call it O(n).
 Why?
 We'll discuss that in the next section.

+&ensp;

 <h2 id=rules><B>Reduction Rules</B></h2>

-### Rule 1: Worst Case
+### *Rule 1: Worst Case*

 ```js
 const arr = new Array(50).fill('element')
 arr.includes("element")
 ```

-&ensp;

 According to this rule, we always calculate Big-O based on the worst case senario.
 Pertaining to the example code block, the array method `array.prototype.incudes()` is a built in loop function that searches for an element in the array that strictly equals the input parameter.
-If it finds a match, the function then breaks and returns a truthy boolean because it's only goal is to see if a match exists at least once.
+If it finds a "match", the function then breaks and returns a truthy boolean because its only goal is to see if a match exists at least once.
 While this is technically more efficient than if it were to loop through the whole array, even once a match was found, Big-O only takes into account the worst case senario.
-In this case, the function runs fastest if the match is the first element in the array and slowest if the match is last in the array.
-Thus, we calculate Big-O for when the match is last.
-In this case, that would be O(n).
+In the case of `array.prototype.incudes()`, the function runs fastest if the match is the first element in the array and slowest if the match is last in the array.
+Thus, we calculate Big-O for when the match is last, so that would be O(n).
+Why?
+Because if the potential data set (in this case that would be an array) were to increase in a linear fashion, so would the run time of this function when the parameter match is at the last index (the worst case scenario).
+What type of Big-O denotes a linear relationship between run time and data set length?
+O(n).

 &ensp;

-### Rule 2: Remove Constants
+### *Rule 2: Remove Constants*

 &ensp;